ulyssesdotcodes/nodysseus/README.md

 [Strudel](https://nodysseus.ulysses.codes/#@example.strudel): sounds and music with strudel

-## Reading a graph

-- Each node does something or passes data to its child.
-- Edges (connections/lines) define the relationships between nodes.
-- A node can have many parents, which pass data in, but only one child.
-- A node can reference another hidden node to copy its functionality.
-By default, nodes have no reference and simply pass along input data to their child
-- If a node references `arg`, it will use its `value` like a javascript variable or function argument

-## Editing

-You can edit a node by using keybindings or by clicking/tapping the selected node's value or reference.

-You can edit an edge by using keybindings or clicking/tapping the edge name.

-You can edit the graph name by clicking the graph menu in the top right.

 ## Graph execution

 In the default mode, the graph is rerun whenever it changes.